stefaleon/Vidjot/README.md

 &nbsp;
 ### 11 Edit Ideas form and GET route

-* Add the GET route to the *Edit Idea* form which will be rendering the edit form.
+* Add the */ideas/edit/:id* GET route to the *Edit Idea* form which will be rendering the edit form.
 Find the one idea with the id specified in the request parameters.
 * In the *views/ideas* folder add the *edit.handlebars* view.
 * Add an edit button in the *index.handlebars* view.
 * Make the edit form as an adjusted copy of the add form.

+&nbsp;
+### 12 Update Ideas

+* Create the */ideas/:id* PUT route.
+Find the one idea with the id specified in the request parameters.
+Set the new values, save the idea and redirect to the */ideas* route.
+* The form cannot by default send a PUT request (form method can only be set to "post"), so we will install and use the *method-override* package (`$ npm i -s method-override`).
+* Configure properly the form action in the *edit.handlebars* view, defining the route to a specific id and using the query that sets the method to PUT.
+Include the hidden input for the `_method`.